 It’s hard to figure out what went wrong 3 months ago

 Outside of being downright costly, the reason why finding out about under production or downtime months after it’s happened can be damaging is because it is really hard to go back that far and dig deep enough to discover the root cause of the expense.
 This means that the mistakes that cost you a lot of money before are likely to do it again at some point — or even worse — they are a chronic part of shop floor practices.

 I’ve spoken candidly with a lot of executives inside of these manufacturing companies and they admit that when they get to the end of the year, and they know they made money because they know that they had more profit than expenses, but they don’t know what product mix that produced that profit.

 Here’s an analogy that one anonymous Manufacturing CEO gave me about this…

 Blue coffee cup produces $10 in profit

 Black coffee cup produces $9.65 in profit

 Green Coffee cup produces no profit (and actually costs the business $0.65)

 Standards for these coffee cups may all be the same, but the reality is that they are all being made at different rates, have varying downtime in the production cycle, and have different scraps rates.
-All of these things contribute to profitability and if you dont understand how these things are impacting each product you may not know where your profit is coming from.
+All of these things contribute to profitability and if you do not understand how these things are impacting each product you may not know where your profit is coming from.

 In this example, it’s obvious the blue coffee cup is being produced fairly well (at least comparatively) but that there are major issues with the green one.
 This CEO believed that many manufacturers lack the ability to identify this issue (meaning most would not even know the differences between green and blue).